In this article we focus on formative assessments, their connection to learning, and how best to use them in any classroom.

 And this word judge is what seems to leave students frustrated sometimes when it comes to traditional forms of assessments given by teachers.

-In this article we look to understand these meaning behind formative vs. summative assessments.
+In this article we look to understanding the purpose behind formative assessments.

-Therefore, teachers need to be cognizant of the type of assessment they use and when is the best time to use such assessments that don’t leave students frustrated.
+Therefore, teachers need to be cognizant of the kind of assessment they use and when is the best time to use such assessments that don’t leave students frustrated.

 These assessments are done with the purpose of having the teacher “form” an understanding towards students’ strengths and weaknesses.

-Using this information the teacher can then provide feedback to students to help them succeed academically.
+Using this information teachers can then provide feedback to students to help them succeed academically.
 They are informal and on-going.

 Formative assessments are informal and are given at any point throughout lessons.